mattmuench/watchperf/README.md

 README of watchperf package: - ver 1.9.0, 2019/09/04
 -----------------------------------------------

+Purpose of the toolset is to orchestrate OS standard performance visualization tools, like iostat, vmstat, mpstat, etc., to be run in a long term data collection.

+The goal is to
+- provide a tool that is providing performance data in a fully transparent manner
+- require as much little as possible additional tools to run
+- requires as much little as possible additional performance
+- can be run even in security concerned environments
+- doesn't require nor uses any internet connection to collect the data
+- can be used to collect data on as many nodes as one needs.

 NOTES:

 - This package must be installed, because install script sets proper paths for destination environment (install dir, output dir and location of tools).